frankkramer-lab/DrNote/README.md

 ```

 </details>
-to a ATC code-based query
+to an ATC code-based query
 <details>
 <summary>(new SPARQL query)</summary>